JuliaGraphics/Luxor.jl/docs/src/index.md

 ```
 ![](examples/holes.png)

 The `prettypoly()` function can place graphics at each vertex of a polygon.
 After the polygon action, the `vertex_action` is evaluated at each vertex.
-For example, to mark each vertex of a polygon with a circle scaled to 0.1:
+For example, to mark each vertex of a polygon with a randomly-colored circle:

 ```@example
 using Luxor, Colors